Difference Between Arbitration and Adjudication

 Adjunction is a court-based dispute resolution method carefully governed by the provisions and laws.
 The judgment given in the procedure is considered a decision that both parties are bound to.

 It is a process involving a court hearing, which comes just after notice and the evidence related to the case.
-It can be referred to as the process of settle down a dispute with the help of a legal claim or the involvement of a court of Law.
+It can be referred to as the process of settling down a dispute with the help of a legal claim or the involvement of a court of Law.

 The hearing process of Adjudication is somewhat similar to the hearing process of Arbitration.
 Both parties come under the involvement of rights and obligations.
 As a result, the hearing process includes money or any nonviolent infraction.